Niela-L/Niela-L---Cyclistic-Case-Study/README.md

 ## Visualization creation
 Imported the cleaned dataset into Tableau, manually adjusting column structures, and setting the correct data types when needed.
-The visualizations highlight key findings, available at [Tableau] https://public.tableau.com/shared/4ZT3T2DHX?:display_count=n&:origin=viz_share_link)
+The visualizations highlight key findings, available at [Tableau](https://public.tableau.com/shared/4ZT3T2DHX?:display_count=n&:origin=viz_share_link).

 ## Recommendations
 Based on the key findings, the following strategies are recommended: